 Despite this fact, it is always good to follow certain guidelines, as follows:

-- If you a woman traveling alone in a taxi at night, it’s best not to indulge in banter with the cabbie;
+- If you a woman traveling alone in a taxi at night, it’s best not to indulge in banter with the driver.

 - Do not eat or drink when you are commuting by public transport.
 It’s also a good idea to not carry cooked food; fellow passengers may get offended by the smell.
-In taxis, a cabbie may ask you to disembark if you are carrying food that smells;
+In taxis, a driver may ask you to disembark if you are carrying food that smells.

 - Do not carry alcohol.
 If you are riding a taxi after shopping at Duty-Free, keep the bottles in the trunk with the rest of your luggage;